Strider0531/Airbus-semantic-segmentation/README.md

 1. Install requirements;
 2. Open make_prediction.py and run it;
-3. Chose .jpg image with ship (image must have 768x768 resolution)
+3. Chose .jpg image with ship (image must have 768x768 resolution);
 4. Resulted image with original image and predicted mask writes to prediction/output folder.

 - U-Net model training: